teachyourselfcoding/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 or above installed on the machine.
-1. Down the latest version of `DueQuest` from [here](http://link.to/duke), and put the jar file into a directory.
+1. Down the latest version of `DueQuest` from [here](https://github.com/AY2021S1-CS2113-T13-4/tp/releases/tag/v2.1), and put the jar file into a directory.
 1. Type `java -jar DueQuest.jar` to start the app

 ---

 ## Storage

-The storage directory is specified when launching `java -jar DueQuest.jar SPECIFIED_DIR`.
+The storage directory to load from can be specified when launching `java -jar DueQuest.jar SPECIFIED_DIR`.
 By default, the directory is `data`.
 In the storage directory, each module will have a txt file that contains related information (e.g. information and tasks), and `additional.txt` is for commands such as delete certain tasks on certain dates.

 The information will be imported and exported automatically by the app.